Last updated July 6, 2022

 More Options, More Freedom

 At Nomad Capitalist, we believe that you should go where you’re treated best.
-Having a second citizenship gives you more options and more freedom.
+Having second citizenship gives you more options and more freedom.

-Not only does it give you an insurance policy, an emergency out, and more travel options, but it also gives you freedom to live a life that is bigger than your country of birth.
+Not only does it give you an insurance policy, an emergency out, and more travel options, but it also gives you the freedom to live a life that is bigger than your country of birth.

 Other countries offer more business and banking opportunities.
 They offer more cultures that may be more comfortable to you than the one you grew up in.
 Even dating opportunities in other countries could be better.

-Having a dual citizenship is a step to becoming a global citizen.
+Having dual citizenship is a step to becoming a global citizen.
 It’s permission to allow yourself out of the social confines of a single country.

 What Dual Citizenship Won’t Do

 Being a dual citizen does not get you out of tax obligations and laws.
-I’ve heard of people trying to open up a bank account with their second citizenship in an attempt to avoid FATCA.
+We’ve heard of people trying to open up a bank account with their second citizenship in an attempt to avoid FATCA.